 Don't skip the "Prepare to scale" phase

-For startups, it’s natural to see a spark of success and want to light a bonfire.
+For startups, even top tech companies, it's natural to see a spark of success and want to light a bonfire.
 But Dominic acknowledges the Hyrise team is settling into the “prepare to scale phase” before they enter full-blown growth mode.

 “In most startups, you play MacGyver your first half-year or year, and then you immediately go to scale, but then you have legacy problems, because you don't figure out how you want to scale and what's necessary to scale,” Dominic says.

 “So this year, we want to build our programs and our value creation processes in a way that is scalable.
 Then next year, I think we want to scale, and scaling might mean geographically expanding to other regions or other big geographies outside of Germany.
 It may also mean launching new products, which may help SDRs become AEs, which may help current AEs upskill to get promotions.
 So for the multiple ideas that we have, we're going to run experiments around what makes the most sense.”

 That's the big takeaway from the prepare to scale phase: Find out what moves the dial to and what's needed to make your operations actually scalable, without aimlessly throwing resources and time and money at them.

 A step-by-step guide to build and grow a thriving learning community.